mozilla-services/syncstorage-rs/README.md

 5. Visit `http://localhost:8000/__heartbeat__` to make sure the server is running.

 ### Running via Docker
-This currently requires access to the [mozilla-rust-sdk](https://github.com/mozilla-services/mozilla-rust-sdk) repo.
-If you don't have it, this will be made public soon; we'll update the README here when that happens.
+This requires access to the mozilla-rust-sdk which is now available at `/vendor/mozilla-rust-adk`.

 1. Make sure you have [Docker installed](https://docs.docker.com/install/) locally.
 2. Copy the contents of mozilla-rust-sdk into top level root dir here.
 3. Change cargo.toml mozilla-rust-sdk entry to point to `"path = "mozilla-rust-sdk/googleapis-raw"` instead of the parent dir.